rpspringuel/hyphen-la/doc/phonetic-rules.md

 # Latin hyphenation rules

 This document is the translation of a document transmitted by Solesmes, explaining the general rules of hyphenation they use, with some options and exceptions.
+The rules correspond to the pronunciated adopted in the Church quite recently (50-100 years), but should be easy to adapt to other pronunciations.

 The document supposes that the diphtongues are clearly identified.
 A *liquid group* is defined here as one of the following: *pr*, *tr*, *cr*, *br*, *dr*, *gr*, *fr*, *pl*, *tl*, *cl*, *bl*, *dl* or *gl*.